 A kigo is a word or phrase used in Japanese poetry that evokes a particular season.
-They are one of the three defining qualities of the classic Japanese Haiku.
-(The other two being a sense of juxtaposition and the 5-7-5 structure that is all most Anglophones know about them.)
+They are one of the three defining qualities of the classic Japanese Haiku, along with a sense of juxtaposition and the 5-7-5 structure that is all most Anglophones know about them.
 Shallow Parody of haiku (or Japanese poetry as a whole) overwhelmingly uses cherry blossoms in this role, which bloom for a fleeting window of time in early spring.
 Mentioning cherry blossoms is an economical way of setting the season, and haiku is all about economy of expression.

 Other common kigo are:

 Spring: Warm (atatakashi or nurumu), the warming weather; uguisu, Japanese bush warbler, regarded as a harbinger of spring; Frogs: especially their calling

 Summer: Hot/heat; Rainy season starting in mid-June; Wisteria which blooms in early summer and lotus in late summer.